Skip to content

-What is The Drug Abuse Screening Test (DAST-10)?
+What is the Drug Abuse Screening Test (DAST-10)?

 Nearly one in five people have used illegal drugs or misused prescription drugs in the past year, according to the National Center for Drug Abuse Statistics, and this figure may be growing larger and more deadly due to the ongoing opioid epidemic (Rudd et al., 2016).
 To measure the personal impacts of substance abuse, clinicians can use The Drug Abuse Screening Test, or DAST-10, a short questionnaire created to screen for drug abuse.